grovejt/react-expensify-tutorial/README.md

 The build is minified and the filenames include the hashes.<br /> Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn start`

+Runs the app in the production mode using an express node server.<br /> Open [http://localhost:3012](http://localhost:3012) to view it in the browser.

+The page will reload if you make edits.<br /> You will also see any lint errors in the console.

 ### `yarn eject`